Hybrid algebras: Hybrid algebras as idempotent algebras of weighted surface algebras

-(c) Now consider the relations (2) and (2') when $\alpha$ and $\ba$ (respectively $g(\alpha)$) are in $\cT$.
+(c) Now consider the relations (2) and (2') of Definition \ref{def:3.3} when $\alpha$ and $\ba$ (respectively $g(\alpha)$) are in $\cT$.
 Then also $f(\alpha)$ is in $\cT$ and this part of the quiver, the map $\psi$ is an identification, so the relations are preserved.
-Otherwise the elements are mapped to zero by (1) or (1').
+Otherwise the elements are mapped to zero by (1) of Definition \ref{def:3.3} .
 The socle relations (3) follow automatically.